pmonasse/flst/README.md

     $ cmake -DCMAKE_BUILD_TYPE=Release ../src
     $ make

-It produces library "Shape" and programs "main" (Imagine++ available) and "test_FLST".
+It produces library *Shape* and programs *main* (Imagine++ available) and *test_FLST*.

+An important part of the used memory is due to the storage of contours (level lines).
+For large images, it may be better not to store them, which can be achieved by disabling the *Boundary* option:

+    $ cmake -DBoundary=OFF .
+    $ make

+The same effect as the first line can be achieved by modifying the file CMakeCache.txt, either directly or through interactive tools ccmake and cmake-gui.

 ## Usage ##
 Launch with an image file as argument.